top of page

 • Feb 20

-Here’s something we see regularly during inspections in Southern Oregon:
+Here’s something I see regularly during inspections in Southern Oregon:

 Downspouts that discharge right at — or very close to — the foundation.

 It’s common.
 It’s easy to overlook.
-And in many cases, homeowners don’t realize it’s even an issue.
+In many cases, homeowners don’t realize it’s even an issue.

 What’s the Concern?